graphqlcrud/spec/docs/spec-datasync.md

   items: [CommentDelta]!
   lastSync: String
 }

-type Query {
-  ...
-  syncComments(lastSync: String!, filter: CommentFilter): CommentDeltaList!
-}
 ```

-In the above example, the delta query is `syncComments` which returns a list of `CommentDelta` type, each object of this list is a snapshot of the current state of the row/document in the database, along with the timestamps that show when it was last changed(`updatedAt`), and when it was created(`createdAt`).
+Each object of this list is a snapshot of the current state of the row/document in the database, along with the timestamps that show when it was last changed(`updatedAt`), and when it was created(`createdAt`).
 It also provides info on if the row was deleted(`_deleted`), in which case the `updatedAt` timestamp says when it was deleted.

+The objects to be fetched in the delta query can also be filtered by using the `filter` argument
+which would work exactly like the filter in the [find](./spec-find.md) query.